programmer584/programmer584/README.md

 # 💫 About Me
-I'm not your typical IT guy!
-My love for computers, both hardware and software, shines through in many of the things I do.
-Whether I'm (dis)assembling electronics/PCs or crafting sleek websites using HTML, CSS & Javascript, I thrive on the learning process, embracing trial and error.
+Not your average tech enthusiast!
+Now adding Computer Science to my tech journey, I'm diving into the core of programming and problem-solving through hands-on projects and real-world challenges.
+My love for computers, both hardware and software, drives me to explore and learn in my own way—whether it’s (dis)assembling electronics, crafting sleek websites with HTML, CSS, & JavaScript, or embracing the trial-and-error process.

-On my personal server, I dive into virtualization (thank you, Proxmox!) and Docker, fueling my passion for self-hosting.
-As a fervent supporter of open source, I make safeguarding online privacy a priority.
-What's next on my journey?
-Soon, I'll be diving headfirst into Computer Science studies.
-Oh, and I'm a sucker for automation and smart home tech.
+Running my personal server with Proxmox and Docker keeps my passion for self-hosting and virtualization alive.
+As a dedicated open-source advocate, I’m serious about online privacy and love experimenting with automation and smart home tech.

 My spirit animal?
 The eternal student!
-Always learning, always exploring – and YouTube channels like NetworkChuck and Linus Tech Tips are my digital textbooks.
-However, I don't like traditional textbooks.
+Always learning, always exploring—mostly through YouTube channels like NetworkChuck and Linus Tech Tips.
+Traditional textbooks aren’t for me; I’m here for the hands-on journey!
 <br>
 <br>